In the opening section, on Beyoncé’s “Formation”:

 There is no question that Katrina’s impact on New Orleans was devastating.
 There has been enormous soul-searching and blame gaming ever since.
 Predictably, the left blamed the federal (Republican) administration while the right blamed the state and local (Democrat) governments.
 There were failures at every level of government, many if not most of them the consequence of pure administrative entropy.
 There is no empirical evidence that poverty or race had a direct bearing on the preparation for or response to the hurricane.
 Zero.
 There is ample evidence that competence was an issue at every level.

 New Orleans has been under Democrat party control since 1872.
 The Democrat mayor at the time of the hurricane, Ray Nagin, was himself a black man, so it’s difficult to imagine his own preparation or response would have been different had the majority of his constituents been white.
-(Nagin was convicted in 2013 by a jury of his peers on twenty counts of corruption and he has been in prison ever since.)
+(Nagin was convicted in 2013 by a jury of his peers on twenty counts of corruption and he was sentenced to ten years in prison: he was released three years early, in April of this year, due to coronavirus.)
 The governor of Louisiana at the time, Kathleen Blanco, was also a Democrat, the state’s first female governor.

 New Orleans was struck by 49 hurricanes from 1851 to 2004.
 It was hit by the four most destructive storms that hit America in the 20th century.
 There are simple geographical and meteorological reasons why New Orleans is so often struck to such terrible effect by such powerful storms.
 I won’t bore you with tedious detail, but here’s a paper on the history of hurricanes in New Orleans from the National Weather Service.
 The color and wealth of her citizens are irrelevant: New Orleans has always been, and will likely always be, devastated by hurricanes, and there is only so much one do to prepare for such a destructive force of nature.